Pancake-Incorporated/PanAdmin/CONTRIBUTING.md

 ## Q: How can I sync the Rojo project with Roblox Studio?

 **A:** Please check for [Rojo Documentation for full details](https://rojo.space/docs/v7/getting-started/installation/), but in short, you'll need to install the Rojo CLI if you don't already have it.
 If you don't have the Aftman toolchain manager, [install it](https://github.com/LPGhatguy/aftman#installation).
-Then, inside the Adonis folder, run `aftman install`.
+Then, inside the PanAdmin folder, run `aftman install`.
 Finally, run `rojo plugin install` to add the plugin to your studio.

 **Please note, that if you have installed a plugin from the Roblox Plugin Marketplace created by LPGhatguy, it will not work correctly and has been deprecated, DO NOT use this plugin, it WILL cause side effects, such as UI font size issues.**
 Alternatively, if you prefer, you may also download the plugin from the [Creator Marketplace](https://create.roblox.com/marketplace/asset/13916111004/Rojo), but do note your version may get out of sync without warning.